jknabl/game-of-life/README.md

 .....
 ```

-To skip a couple steps and display a sequence of transitions as they happen, do:
+To skip a couple steps and display an animated sequence of transitions as they happen, do:

 ```
 $ irb